 Correct spelling, explanation: wheelbarrow is a combination of two words – wheel and barrow.
-The latter one comes from an Old English word barew, which was a type of device used for carrying heavy loads.
+The latter comes from the Old English word barew, which was a type of device used for carrying heavy loads.
 Therefore, a wheelbarrow is actually barew on wheels.
 Interestingly, wheelbarrow can also function as barrow only and the meaning of the two words is the same.

 Definition of wheelbarrow: